rg-engineering/ioBroker.pvoutputorg/README.md

 ### 1.3.0 (in progress)
 * (René) Upload live data and end-of-day
 * (René) better error handling when receiving errors from server
+* (René) CumulativeFlag and NetDataFlag added for upload service

 ### 1.2.0 (2022-05-21)
 * (René) IsActive per system added